 The thought was not sarcastic.

-Eventually, I got bored of the empty space that I stared at so I stood up, walked towards my drawer, opened it and gazed at the advertising phamplet for my new school.
-I only knew that I was to be transferred there three days prior to the day that I had to actually place my foot on the new school ground.
-The pamphlet was also given to me during the same day and, as the aloof kind of person that I was, I simply left it to rot inside my drawer for those last three days that remained.
+Eventually, I got bored of the empty space that I stared at so I stood up, walked towards my drawer, opened it and gazed at the advertising pamphlet for my new school.
+I was meant to read this several days ago, but as the lazy kind of person that I was, I simply left it to rot inside my drawer.

-Well, it was necessary for me to at least know what the school's name was so I picked it up and, with my head stocked with fuzziness, I read out the first line that appeared across the paper.
+It was necessary for me to at least know what the school's name was, so, with my head feeling fuzzy, I read out the first line that appeared across the pamphlet.

 However, Gardenia High wasn't just for the weird kids.
 I also heard that it was a gathering for the extremely rich and egoistical kids as well!